Evthron/blog/evthronblog/content/gallery/accurate-colour-wheel/index.en.md

 ![no-contrast](no-contrast.png)

-Now let me repaint it using the saturated colors.
-This looks like it was draw using the preset colours of MS Paint.
-So how come it looks more pleasant than the above one?
+Now let me repaint it with the preset colour palate from MS Paint.
+This surely looked childish, but somehow it still looks more pleasant than the above one.
 ![naive-contrast](naive-contrast.png)

-Even thought the preset colours all have 100 as values, they varies in luminance and saturation.
-Actually, the values are relative and cannot be used for comparsion among colours.
+From the numbers, the values of the preset colours are all 100, however, they actually varies in luminance. the values are relative and cannot be used for comparison among colours.
 This misleads artists.

 Oklch colour space does a great job dealing with this problem.
 I think using it as the base of a traditional colour wheel would be helpful so I made one myself.
 I also made a discrete version of the colour space.
 This is one of the six charts.